ELY3M/elys-switch-guide.github.io/docs/index.md

     * Customize your HOME Menu with user-created themes and splash screens
     * Use “ROM hacks” for games that you own
     * Backup, edit, and restore saves for many games
+    * Use cheats for your games and make the cheats for your games.
+	* Use games mods and make game mods, for Ex: Super Mario Odyssey mods at [https://gamebanana.com/games/6376](https://gamebanana.com/games/6376)
     * Play games for older systems with various emulators, using RetroArch or other standalone emulators
     * Safely update to the latest system version without fear of losing access to homebrew